B0bIsReal/FastLED-LightDisplay/README.md

-# FastLED-LightDisplay
+# FastLED Arduino Light Display

-Simple Arduino FastLED Christmas Light Display.
+Using the Arduino library FastLED, I made a christmas light display.